 Plan to introduce the idea of OKRs to your remote team during an all-hands meeting just a few weeks before a quarter starts.
 Lay down the vision clearly in front of your employees and allow them enough time to think, reflect and get back to you with questions and concerns, either right away or after some time.

 Step 2 – Lay down the objectives

 The O in OKR stands for the objective.
 The objective is the ultimate goal that the organisation wants to achieve.
 It can be highly aspirational, qualitative and inspirational, and mostly a vision that the company strives towards achieving.
 A company should have not more than five objectives per quarter.
 Too many objectives can lead employees to go astray.

 Once everybody on your remote team has gained a complete understanding of the OKR methodology, it’s time to communicate the high level objectives that the company has set for itself.
 Knowing the vision the organisation sets for itself is seldom known to all employees.
 OKR gives a chance for everyone to have the same higher goal by letting every employee know of the large goals the organisation aspires to achieve.
 Knowing the objectives also helps teams align their own goals to the larger company goals.

-Brainstorming with your remote employees is great, but can also bring in a lot of ideas to the table.
-While it can be tempting to work on each idea, prioritising the key results that align closest to the objectives is key.
+Brainstorming with your remote employees is great and can also bring in a lot of ideas to the table.
+While it can be tempting to work on each idea, prioritizing the key results that align closest to the objectives is important.
 Too many objectives or key results can take up a lot of time for everyone and leave them overwhelmed.
-Identifying which goals need to be prioritised is once again a team effort.
+Identifying which goals need to be prioritized is once again a team effort.

 For instance, 50 percent of objectives at Google come from the bottom up.
 This shows the employees that their opinion is valued and the organisation trusts their decision making ability.
 This can have a tremendous impact on the motivation levels of the employee, as they get to participate in the entire goal setting process.